Linuxbrew/brew/share/doc/homebrew/Formula-Cookbook.md

 We generally try to not duplicate system libraries and complicated tools in core Homebrew but we do duplicate some commonly used tools.

-One very special exception is OpenSSL.
-Anything that uses OpenSSL *should* be built using Homebrew’s shipped OpenSSL and our test bot's post-install `audit` will warn if it detects you haven't done this.
+Special exceptions are OpenSSL and LibreSSL.
+Things that use either *should* be built using Homebrew’s shipped equivalent and our test bot's post-install `audit` will warn if it detects you haven't done this.

 Homebrew’s OpenSSL is
 [`keg_only`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#keg_only-class_method)